The Best Saxophone for Beginners [with Video]

 And which is the best option for beginner saxophone players?

-Aside from the price differences between our budget recommendation and our name-brand recommendations, what are the other differences how do you know whether you should just go ahead with the budget option to get started or whether you should invest in the name-brand Yamaha models that we recommended?
+Aside from the price differences between our budget recommendation and our name-brand recommendations, what are the other differences?
+How do you know whether you should just go ahead with the budget option to get started, or whether you should invest in the name-brand Yamaha models that we recommended?

-Another difference between the budget option and the name-brand option is the resale value.
-A Yamaha, or any other name brand like Selmer, is going to generally have a higher resale value, so that's something to keep in mind if you do want to upgrade later from a student model to a more professional model.
+Another difference between the budget option and the name-brand option is the resell value.
+A Yamaha, or any other name brand like Selmer, is going to generally have a higher resell value, so that's something to keep in mind if you do want to upgrade later from a student model to a more professional model.
 It will likely be easier to sell and you'll recoup more of your investment.

 The Importance of Learning on a Quality Saxophone